 Open Metadata Topic Connectors¶

-The Open Metadata Topic Connectors are used by Egeria to read and write events to a topic managed by an event broker.
-These events contain notifications relating to changes in metadata and the topic provides an asynchronous event exchange service hosted in the event broker.
-It is typically wrapped in a connector that supports a specific event type.
+The Open Metadata Topic Connectors are used by Egeria to read and write events that contain notifications describing changes in open metadata.
 For example, the Open Metadata Topic Connectors connect servers into an open metadata repository cohort and exchange notifications through the Open Metadata Access Services (OMAS)'s topics called the InTopic and OutTopic.
-In all of these cases, an open metadata topic connector is nested inside of the specific topic connector.
+In all of these cases, an open metadata topic connector is nested inside a specific runtime topic connector that supports the event type in use.
 The use of the open metadata topic connector in this way means that only one connector need be implemented for each type of event bus - rather than one for each type of event that Egeria supports.

 Use of Open Metadata Topic Connectors in Egeria¶